-US: oil, gas leases on hold around New Mexico’s Chaco park
+US: Oil, gas leases on hold around New Mexico’s Chaco park

 Over the next two years, the Bureau of Land Management will be tasked with conducting an environmental analysis and gathering public comment on the proposed administrative withdrawal.
 The agency vows to consult with tribes.

-Federal officials said the ban of new petroluem leasing in the area will not affect existing leases or rights and would not apply to minerals owned by private, state or tribal entities.
+Federal officials said the ban of new petroleum leasing in the area will not affect existing leases or rights and would not apply to minerals owned by private, state or tribal entities.

 The impact of a 20-year withdrawal, if approved, is uncertain because the area is a jurisdictional checkerboard of state, private, federal and tribal holdings.